streptomyces/ThereYouR/README.md

   begins to speak.
 * Ask if something is not clear.

-## Timings for both today and tomorrow.
+## Timings for both days of the course.

 ~~~
 Course                       0930  to   1100